nicbou/timeline-old/README.md

 ## Introduction

 This software collects personal data (files, articles, comments, geolocation...) from different sources, and shows it on a timeline.
 It backs up the data it collects to remote locations.
+It runs on a server, and it's accessible as a website.

 It's a mix of a few things: